Frequently Asked Questions About Women And Heart Health

 Yes.
-African American and Hispanic American/Latina women are more likely to get heart disease because they tend to have more risk factors such as obesity, lack of exercise, high blood pressure, and diabetes than white women.
+African American and Hispanic American/Latina women are more likely to get heart disease because they tend to have more risk factors such as obesity, lack of physical activity, high blood pressure, and diabetes than white women.

 What steps can I take to prevent heart disease?

 Know your blood pressure.
-Your heart moves blood through your body.
 Years of high blood pressure can lead to heart disease.
 People with high blood pressure often have no symptoms, so have your blood pressure checked every 1 to 2 years and get treatment if you need it.

 Don't smoke.
 If you smoke, try to quit.
 If you're having trouble quitting, there are products and programs that can help, such as nicotine patches and gums, support groups and stop-smoking programs.